johnBWeiss/Yonatan-Weiss-Portfolio/README.md

-Have a look at my latest projects and info in my React built Portfolio.
+Have a look at my latest projects and info in my React-built Portfolio.

 check out the site live here: